Menu of Interventions

 - Increased knowledge/skills for animal advocacy

 This category refers to advancing the study of farmed animal welfare to improve living conditions and treatment.
-Tactics include conducting scientific research to assess the welfare needs of farmed animals, evaluating the effects of welfare interventions, and identifying practices that improve animal wellbeing.
+Tactics include: conducting scientific research to assess the welfare needs of farmed animals; evaluating the effects of welfare interventions; and identifying practices that improve animal well-being.
 The research aims to provide evidence-based recommendations for policy changes and industry practices.

 Expected outcome(s):